revisit-studies/study/public/brush-interactions/tutorial.md

 Click and drag over the plot to create a selection.
 Drag the center or the edges of the rectangle to edit the selection.

-## Slider Seleciton
+## Slider Selection

-Use the handles of the sliders to edit the selection.
+Use the handles of the sliders to the right of the chart to edit the selection.

 ## Paintbrush Selection